 We were very lucky to be able to take some service children to RAF Brize Norton to see the fantastic RAF Falcons display - and what a display it was!
 (See photos below)

-On Friday 29th April we celebrated our military children by wearing a purple accessory for 'Purple Up Day' It was so lovely to see the colour purple all around the school to show our support for our military children.
+We celebrated our military children by wearing a purple accessory for 'Purple Up Day'.
+It was so lovely to see the colour purple all around the school to show our support for our military children.
 During 'Purple Up Day' all children took part in class assemblies/circle times where the service children were able to share their military lives and experiences with their classmates.
 More lunchtime groups were also set up on this day providing our service children with more talking time activities and games.

 Although we are now in May, we are finishing off our Month of the Military Child with a Songwriting Workshop for all service children in Years 4, 5 & 6.
 We are extremely lucky to have a professional music practitioner come into our school to lead this workshop where we will create a song which will be entered into the Never Such Innocence Charity Competition!
 Please watch this space for photos, videos and more of this fantastic opportunity!